Italy: Industrial output growth slows in July

-On a seasonally- and calendar-adjusted annual basis, factory output rose at a more moderate pace of 1.3% in July (June: +4.3% yoy).
-Accordingly, the trend pointed down slightly, with annual average industrial production growth dropping to 2.7% in July (June: +3.1%).
+On an annual basis, factory output rose at a softer pace of 7.0% in July (June: +13.8% yoy), the worst result since February.
+Meanwhile, annual average industrial production growth rose to 8.9% in July (June: +7.3%).
+This signals an improving trend in the industrial sector.